Applying to Illinois State

-With the exception of Art History students, all students seeking to major in art must submit a digital portfolio for review directly to the School of Art.
-Once you have submitted your completed application to Illinois State University Admissions, you will receive an email from the School of Art including directions about how to submit your portfolio.
-For admission to the Art major, the portfolio will be considered in relation to all other admission materials, including class standing, ACT/SAT scores, and prior college-level records.
-Each review session lasts approximately 2-3 weeks.
-At the end of that time, decision letters will be mailed to the address you supplied in your portfolio.
-Decisions will NOT be available over the telephone.
-Late portfolios will be considered, but you must submit to one of the official deadlines below in order to be considered for School of Art scholarships.
+Students seeking to major in Art must submit a digital portfolio for review directly to the Wonsook Kim School of Art.
+Once you have submitted your completed application for admission to Illinois State, you may upload your portfolio through your portal.
+Your portfolio will be considered in relation to all other admission materials, including SAT/ACT scores and prior college-level coursework.
+Each review session lasts approximately three weeks.
+At the end of that time, decision letters will be emailed to the student.
+Decisions will not be available over the telephone.
+Late portfolios will be considered, but you must submit to one of the official deadlines in order to be considered for Wonsook Kim School of Art scholarships.

-When ready, attach all necessary materials to an email, and send to either Nancy Fewkes (firstname.lastname@example.org) or Kelly Peiffer (email@example.com).
+When ready, upload all necessary materials through your portal.
 Along with your application, your digital portfolio must include:

 - File Name: identify each image with name and number (e.g., Redbird-001.jpg; Redbird-002.jpg)

 Make sure that the artwork is squared in the viewfinder, is well-lit, and in focus.
-It is important to record color and exposure accurately, so be sure to set the proper camera "White Balance" and exposure for the lighting conditions.
-(Consult your camera manual.)
-It is also important to eliminate distracting backgrounds by filling the viewfinder as much as possible with the artwork without cropping the artwork itself.
+It is important to record color and exposure accurately, so be sure to set the proper camera white balance and exposure for the lighting conditions—consult your camera manual if you need assistance.
+Eliminate distracting backgrounds by filling the viewfinder as much as possible with the artwork without cropping the artwork itself.
 Use a neutral cloth or wall as a backdrop.
 If these cannot be controlled, then you are encouraged to carefully crop out any distracting background in a photo editing program.
 Accurate and simple representations of your artworks are paramount.